ReviewEdge/muv/ideas.md

+IDEAS:

-figure out a way to log data instead of a plain text file
+-figure out a way to log data instead of a plain text file

+ISSUES TO ADRESS:

-make it so it checks for move, not just '#'
+-make it so it checks for move, not just '#'